watem-sedem/watem-sedem/docs/cn-ws.rst

 References
 ==========

-Van Oost, K., Govers, G. & Desmet, P.J.J (2000) Evaluating the effects of changes in the landscape structure on soil erosion by water and tillage.
+Van Oost, K., Govers, G. & Desmet, P.J.J.
+(2000) Evaluating the effects of changes in the landscape structure on soil erosion by water and tillage.
 Landscape Ecology 15, 577-589. https://doi.org/10.1023/A:1008198215674